caoli5288/scoreboard/README.md

 b.update(p::isOnline, 10); // Set this board uodate each 10 tick while player online.
 ```

-More flexible sidebar body builder by extend `FixedBodyHandler` or impl `LineListBuilder`.
+More flexible sidebar body builder by extend `FixedBodyHandler` or impl `LineListBuilder`.(The behavior of the two is quite different.
+Please read the source code.)